SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 ```
 To get a list of devices matching the expected criteria,
-e.g. get all devices which have reported temperature higher than 10 degrees :
+for example, get all devices which have a reported temperature higher than 10 degrees:

 ```
 GET /inventory/managedObjects?withLatestValues=true&query=$filter=c8y_LatestMeasurements.c8y_Temperature.T.value+gt+10